 Four of the five Great Lakes are located throughout Ontario, which provide many beaches and water sports for the beach lover.
 In addition to our world class beaches, Ontario is also known for its many parks and forests, with Algonquin Park located in Northern Ontario being the most notable park.

 For the avid hiker, Ontario offers the Bruce Trail, which stretches over 890 km.
 (550 miles) from the Niagara River to Tobermory, as well as many more smaller trails throughout the Province.
 And not to disappoint the wine lover, the Niagara Region offers over 88 vineyards, most of which offer tours and tastings at their facilities.
-Not that I have to mention it, but the two main tourist attractions in Ontario is the 553.3 meter high (1,815.30 feet), located in Toronto and the Horseshoe Falls, located in Niagara Falls.
+For a more intimate introduction into Ontario’s wine culture, I recommend visiting the up and coming wine region of Norfolk County (while you are in the area, I recommend stopping at Marshview Patio at Long Point Eco-Adventures).

-I do recommend visiting Ontario between May and September when the temperatures can reach as high as 35 degrees Celsius (95 degrees Fahrenheit).
-If you are a winter lover and not afraid of a “little” cold, then the winter months will be for you, when temperatures can reach as low as – 30 degrees Celsius (-22 Fahrenheit).
-Yes, it does get cold, but we do not live in igloos as many people believe lol.
+The best time to visit Ontario is between the months of May and September when the temperatures can reach as high as 35 degrees Celsius (95 degrees Fahrenheit).
+If you are a winter lover and not afraid of a “little” cold, by all means visit during the Winter months of November to March, when temperatures can reach as low as – 30 degrees Celsius (-22 Fahrenheit).
+Yes, it does get cold, but trust me, we do not live in igloos as many people believe lol.